-Surgical Options for Periodontal Disease
+Surgical Options for Periodontal Disease In Issaquah, WA

 At Implant & Periodontic Specialists, we always start with the least invasive options, which are non-surgical.
 However, in more serious cases, surgery may be necessary.
-Our Issaquah and Bellevue periodontists can help determine the best treatment plan for your unique dental needs.
+Our Issaquah periodontists can help determine the best treatment plan for your unique dental needs.

 In cases where the tissue or bone surrounding your teeth is too damaged to be repaired with non-surgical treatment, there are several surgical procedures available to repair severe damage and to restore a healthy smile.

-Surgical periodontal treatment options include:
+At our Issaquah location our surgical periodontal treatment options include:

 Pocket Depth Reduction